 - Myocardipathy is a disease consisting of the degeneration of the cardiac muscle, whose most common cause is the consumption of alcoholic beverages.

-Digestive disorders – Peaches are easy to digest when they are ripe.
-They contain soluble vegetable fiber that acts as an emollient in the digestive tract.
-It is a mild laxative.
+Digestive disorders—When ripe, Peaches are easy to digest.
+They contain soluble vegetable fiber, which emollients the digestive tract and is a mild laxative.

-Kidney disorders – Peaches are mildly diuretic, with very low sodium and protein content, making them excellent for those with renal failure.
+Kidney disorders – Peaches are mildly diuretic and have very low sodium and protein content, making them excellent for renal failure patients.

-Obesity – Peaches are among the best fruits for creating a sensation of satiety, thus reducing the appetite.
+Obesity—Peaches are among the best fruits for creating a sensation of satiety, thus reducing appetite.
 Their caloric content is relatively low: 43 kcal/100 grams.
-Additionally, its depurative action facilitates removing the acidic metabolic waste accompanying obesity.
+Additionally, their depurative action facilitates removing the acidic metabolic waste accompanying obesity.

 Peach Scientific Facts